RedpointArchive/GameTest/README.md

 GameTest is currently under development, and supports:
 - Testing games under Windows 7 SP1 guests, where the Hyper-V host is capable of providing GPU acceleration for DirectX.
+- Restoring guest VMs to a snapshot on each test, to ensure a correct state.
+- Automatically determining network configuration.
+- Automatically installing games through the Steam UI, simulating user clicks and keyboard input for the most accurate representation of installation by users.

 We intend to add support for other versions of Windows and other operating systems in the future.